screwdriver-cd/guide/docs/user-guide/metadata.md

 ### Same pipeline

-Screwdriver build can retrieve metadata set by itself or by previous builds within the same pipeline.
+Screwdriver build can retrieve metadata set by itself or by previous builds within the same event.

 Example: `build1` -> `build2` -> `build3`